Every City in the USA

 These figures come from the U.S. Census Bureau’s Vintage 2019 release — a separate, earlier methodology.
 They’re shown here as historical context only; the 2010 and 2019 values aren’t directly comparable to the 2020–2025 series above.

-Population grew 12.2% from 2010 to 2019 (V2019 — see seam note below).
+Population grew 11.8% from the July 2010 estimate to 2019 (V2019 — see seam note below).

 2010 base: 583,793 2010: 585,429 2011: 595,451 2012: 604,264 2013: 609,890 2014: 620,510 2015: 631,366 2016: 642,720 2017: 647,924 2018: 650,837 2019: 654,741 2010 base 2019